 Round 1: Video Pitches (YCombinator style) due DECEMBER 15TH

-Round 2: Regional Competitions in NYC, Chicago, and (tentatively) LA, selected by early January, occurring towards mid February
+Round 2: Regional Competitions in NYC, Chicago, and Seattle, selected by early January, occurring throughout February

 Round 3: Final Competition at Princeton University in March

 Teams must consist of 1-4 undergraduate or graduate students.
 All members of your team must be enrolled in college or on a gap year.
 (This means that if you have an older member on your team, such as a professor or an alumni, that you may not enter the competition.)

 Should my team work on a new idea, or can we compete with something we’ve been working on already?

 Either is fine!
 Historically, teams working on new ideas have advanced to the regional round but will need to show strong progress development to advance to the final round.

 The video pitch round is due on December 1st.
 Applications will be reviewed on a rolling basis, so the sooner you apply the better your chances!

 Do I have to have a tangible product yet?

 Not to apply and advance to regionals, but finals teams will need to have shown lots of progress to advance to finals.
 Regardless, whether you just have an idea or already have a working product, we’ll connect you with VC and entrepreneur mentors to launch you to the next level.